The Firth of Clyde

-Glasgow is hosting The Commenwealth Games from 23rd July – 3rd August 2014, this is the perfect excuse for the cruising sailor to venture up the Clyde to the centre of Glasgow.
-The Clyde, after years of decline is coming to life again, and there are potential stopping places on the way up the river at Bowling and Clydebank before reaching Glasgow Harbour.
+Glasgow hosted The Commonwealth Games from 23rd July – 3rd August 2014, giving the perfrect excuse for the largest flotilla ever seen on the Clyde.
+This spectacle showed that the Clyde is coming to life again, and there are potential stopping places on the way up the river at Bowling and Clydebank before reaching Glasgow Harbour.
 Here there are pontoons on either side of the river at the new BBC building; they are free to use, but should be booked in advance.

 The pontoons are upstream of the opening Millennium Bridge.
 The pontoon on the north bank outside the Crowne Plaza Hotel can be booked by calling SECC and the new pontoon on the south bank at Plantation Quay can be booked by calling Glasgow City Council.
 For boats with an air draft of less than 5 metres wishing to go 1 mile further upstream to the city centre (* maximum clearance under the Bells Bridge, Clyde Arc and Tradeston footbridge at high tide) there are two more pontoons controlled by Glasgow City Council, at the Broomielaw and under George V Bridge.

 All take visiting craft and all have security suitable for their City Centre locations.
 To request opening of the Bell’s and Millennium Bridges please call 0141 946 5186 at least 8 hours in advance or when booking a berth.

-You can get lots of information on all aspects of sailing in the Firth of Clyde from the Clydeport Leisure Marine Guide, available free everywhere or to download from www.clydeport.co.uk.
+You can get lots of information on all aspects of sailing in the Firth of Clyde from the Clydeport Leisure Marine Guide.
 In particular, it deals with the passage up the river to Glasgow.
 Glasgow is a fascinating city to visit, packed with history, culture and entertainment events.
 Now you can see a great city and live in comfort on your own boat.